07asn/Snacks-Restaurant/README.md

 # JavaScript Homework: Forms, DOM Manipulation, and Event Handling

 ## 📖 Overview
 This homework demonstrates the use of forms, event handling, and dynamic DOM manipulation in JavaScript.
-You'll collect user input through form elements and display the result in the HTML, while also handling form events.
+I'll collect user input through form elements and display the result in the HTML, while also handling form events.

 ---